TripleSlice/F1Telemetry/README.md

 ## How to use?

 #### Download or Compile executable
-Download the latest release from [here](https://github.com/F1Telemetry/F1T/releases "Releases"), or clone the project and compile it yourself.
+Download the latest release (.zip or.msi) from [here](https://github.com/F1Telemetry/F1T/releases "Releases"), or clone the project and compile it yourself.

 #### Required F1 23 Settings